 Craig is a somewhat small city located in the state of Colorado.
 With a population of 8,844 people and three constituent neighborhoods, Craig is the 49th largest community in Colorado.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Craig is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Craig is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Craig is a city of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Craig who work in office and administrative support (15.05%), sales jobs (11.02%), and management occupations (9.33%).
+There are especially a lot of people living in Craig who work in office and administrative support (15.95%), sales jobs (12.19%), and food service (7.89%).

-The percentage of adults in Craig with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.16% of adults in Craig have a bachelor's degree or advanced degree.
+The citizens of Craig are slightly less educated than the national average of 21.84% for the average city or town: 15.64% of adults in Craig have a bachelor's degree or advanced degree

+Craig is a very ethnically-diverse city.
 The people who call Craig home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Craig residents report their race to be White, followed by Native American.
 Craig also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.74% of the city’s residents.
-Important ancestries of people in Craig include English, Irish, Italian, and French .
+People of Hispanic or Latino origin account for 17.49% of the city’s residents.
+Important ancestries of people in Craig include Irish, English, Italian, and French .

 The most common language spoken in Craig is English.
 Other important languages spoken here include Spanish and Navajo.